openmrs/openmrs-contrib-rest-api-docs/visit_attribute_type.md

       --- | --- | ---
       *name* | `String` | Name of the visit attribute type (Required) *description* | `String` | Description (Required)
-      *datatypeClassname* | `CustomDataType Resource` | Data type Classname of custom data type resource (Required) *minOccurs* | `Number` | No of minimum occurrence (Required) *maxOccurs* | `Number` | No of maximum occurrence *preferredHandlerClassname* | `Handler` | Handler sub resource of CustomDataType
+      *datatypeClassname* | `CustomDataType Resource` | Data type for the attribute type resource.OpenMRS provides **Custom data type resource** which gives flexibility to select the data type accordingly (Required)
+      *minOccurs* | `Number` | Minimum number of times this value can be specified for a single visit.Use `0` or `1` as the default value (Required) (Required)
+      *maxOccurs* | `Number` | Maximum number of times this value can be specified for a single visit (e.g., use 1 to prevent an attribute from being added to a visit multiple times)
+      *preferredHandlerClassname* | `Handler` |  Handler sub resource for the Custom Data Type used.Can optionally define a specific handler class want to use (otherwise the framework will choose the best handler for the chosen datatype).To find which handlers to use for the Custom DataType please refer here
-      *datatypeConfig* | `String` | Data type configuration
+      *datatypeConfig* | `String` | Allow the data type have any name and config it wants/needs.
-      *handlerConfig* | `String` | Handler config for intiate
+      *handlerConfig* | `String` | Allow the handler have any name and config it wants/needs.This will help to identify the data type unambiguously which has been contained and will allow introspecting

     ```console
         POST /visitattributetype/:target_visit_attribute_type_uuid
         {
-          "name": "string",
+          "name": "Patient condition modified",
-          "description": "string",
+          "description": "This attribute type will record the health conditon of the patient",
-          "datatypeClassname": "string",
+          "datatypeClassname": "org.openmrs.customdatatype.datatype.LongFreeTextDatatype",
           "minOccurs": 0,
-          "maxOccurs": 0,
+          "maxOccurs": 2,
-          "datatypeConfig": "string",
+          "datatypeConfig": "default",
-          "preferredHandlerClassname": "string",
+          "preferredHandlerClassname": "org.openmrs.web.attribute.handler.LongFreeTextTextareaHandler",
-          "handlerConfig": "string"
+          "handlerConfig": "dafault"
         }
     ```

 ### Delete a visit attribute type

 * Delete or Retire a target visit attribute type by its UUID.
-Returns a `404 Not Found` status if visit attribute not exists.If user not logged in to perform this action, a `401 Unauthorized` status returned.
+Returns a `404 Not Found` status if the visit attribute type not exists.
+If the user not logged in to  perform this action, a `401 Unauthorized` status returned.

     #### Query Parameters

     Parameter | Type | Description
     --- | --- | ---
-    *purge* | `Boolean` | The resource will be voided/retired unless purge = ‘true’
+    *purge* | `Boolean` | The resource will be voided/retired unless purge = ‘true’.Purging will attempt to irreversibly remove the attribute type from the system.
+Attribute types that have been used (i.e., are referenced from existing data) cannot be purged.

     ```console
         DELETE /visitattributetype/:target_visit_attribute_type_uuid?purge=true